 Candidates may opt for three Languages from two clusters or three languages from within the same cluster.
-The written entrance test for this programme is a common test which will be conducted along with the B.A entrance test for 3 Clusters consisting (Cluster 1: Four languages – French, German, Spanish, Russian.
-Cluster 2: Three languages – Japanese, Korean, Chinese, and Cluster 3: Three languages – Persian, Arabic, Pashto).
+The entrance test for this programme is a common test which will be conducted along with the B.A entrance test for 3 Clusters mentioned above.

-Questions pertaining to general knowledge, artificial language, short essays on issues related to the subject etc. would be covered in the syllabus.
-The written test will be conducted in the English and the question paper will be both subjective and objective.
+Questions pertaining to general knowledge, artificial language, language aptitude, and general English would be covered in the syllabus.
+The entrance test will be conducted in the English language as a Computer Based Test (CBT).

 JNU Part-Time Courses

-Entrance exam of Certificate of Proficiency in Bahasa Indonesia is conducted as a joint test with other part time programme; Urdu, Pashto and Mongolian.
+The entrance exam of Certificate of Proficiency in Bahasa Indonesia is conducted as a joint test with other part-time program; Hebrew, Urdu, Pashto, and Mongolian.
 The eligibility criteria is 10+2.
-The written examination is conducted in English and is of total 70 marks.
+The written examination is conducted in English and is of total of 70 marks.
 The syllabus covers – 1.
 General Knowledge; 2.
 GK of the country of the languages; 3.
 Aptitude test and General English.

 JNU’s MA, M.Phil, P.h.D. courses